getify/You-Dont-Know-JS/scope-closures/apA.md

 In other words, arrow functions treat `this` like any other lexical variable.

-If you're used to hacks like `var self = this`, or if you prefer to call `.bind(this)` on inner `function` expressions, just to force them to inherit a `this` from an outer function like it was a lexical variable, then `=>` arrow functions are absolutely the better option.
+If you're used to hack like `var self = this`, or if you prefer to call `.bind(this)` on inner `function` expressions, just to force them to inherit a `this` from an outer function like it was a lexical variable, then `=>` arrow functions are absolutely the better option.
 They're designed specifically to fix that problem.

 So, in the rare cases you need *lexical this*, use an arrow function.
 It's the best tool for that job.
 But just be aware that in doing so, you're accepting the downsides of an anonymous function.
 You should expend additional effort to mitigate the readability *cost*, such as more descriptive variable names and code comments.